pebasics/api-docs/README.md

 ## Conclusion

 The PEB Ecosystem API is designed to be intuitive, reliable, and future-proof, enabling seamless integration and fostering innovation.
-Explore the documentation, experiment with the endpoints, and create something amazing within the PEB ecosystem!
+Explore the documentation, experiment with the endpoints, and create something amazing within the PEB Ecosystem!

 For further assistance or feedback, please reach out to our <a href="mailto:support@peb.rs">support</a> team.